cake-build/website/input/docs/getting-started/setting-up-a-new-frosting-project.md

 Order: 30
+Title: Setting Up A New Cake Frosting Project
 Description: Guide on how to get started with writing a build pipeline in a console application using Cake Frosting
 ---